nplatonov/ASTDmapper/README.md

 + `simplified_land_polygons.shp`
 + `simplified_land_polygons.shx`

 Optionally, to save disk space, zip them (with junked paths) to `simplified_land_polygons.shp.zip` filename.
+This filename is specified in `landfile` variable.

 ### Large Marine Ecosystems (LME's) of the Arctic